veryprofessionaldodo/Krita-Photobash-Images-Plugin/README.md

 Want to see this in action?
 Check out the [video](https://youtu.be/QX9jwhfpB_8)!
 Tested in Krita 4.4.8, 5.0 and 5.1.,5.2.1

 ## Changes
-- Supports search by extra caption file (must be the same name as the image)
+- Supports search by extra caption file (must be a text file with the same name as the image)
+- Supports adding image with transparency layer
+- Supports adding image grouped with an erase blending layer

 ## Installation